wildbit/beanstalk-code-snippet-bot/README.md

 ## Usage
 - In Slack, use the `/code` command to add a file from Beanstalk as a code snippet. `/code [Beanstalk file URL]`
 - This bot will listen for Beanstalk file URLs in any channel that it's a member of.
-Send an invite using `/invite @bs-snippet-bot`
+Send an invite using `/invite @beanstalk-snippet-bot`

 ## Build and manage it yourself
 Build and manage your own instance of this bot by following these instructions.